-As explained below, NewsGuard uses 11 specific criteria to evaluate these possible points of failure.
-We start with the premise that a site should be GREEN until our evaluation of the site, based on those 11 criteria, produces a RED rating.
+As explained below, NewsGuard uses 9 specific criteria to evaluate these possible points of failure.
+We start with the premise that a site should be green until our evaluation of the site, based on those 9 criteria, produces a red rating.

-It should be noted that the only attribute that sites rated GREEN have in common is that they did not fail to meet the test of enough of the 11 criteria that they should be rated RED.
-Not all sites rated GREEN are equal.
+It should be noted that the only attribute that sites rated green have in common is that they did not fail to meet the test of enough of the 9 criteria that they should be rated red.
+Not all sites rated green are equal.
 As our Nutrition Label write-ups will indicate, some are much fairer and more accurate in their reporting than others.
 Some are more transparent and accountable than others.
 Some are more robustly staffed and regularly produce superior content, while others struggle with tight budgets.
 Some focus on reporting the news, while others have a mission based on a political or other point of view that they unabashedly support.
 NewsGuard’s mission is not to make granular judgments but to establish and communicate adherence to basic standards in order to give readers information they need to assess their sources of information online.
-Again, the Nutrition Labels attempt to convey those differences, while the GREEN-RED rating provides a more basic, binary distinction.
-Put simply, RED-rated sites fail the test of the key criteria and sometimes even all 11.
+Again, the Nutrition Labels attempt to convey those differences, while the green–red rating provides a more basic, binary distinction.
+Put simply, red-rated sites fail the test of the key criteria and sometimes even all 9.

-Here are the 11 indicators that NewsGuard uses in determining if a provider is rated RED.
-A site that fails to adhere to a preponderance of these indicators will be rated RED.
-No site must adhere to all of the indicators to be rated GREEN.
+Here are the 9 criteria that NewsGuard uses in determining if a provider is rated red.
+A site that fails to adhere to a preponderance of these criteria will be rated red.
+No site must adhere to all of the criteria to be rated green.

-In every case the NewsGuard Nutrition Labels that are provided for each site (by clicking on the rating) spell out the site’s adherence to each of the 11 indicators that yielded that source’s particular rating.
+In every case the NewsGuard Nutrition Labels that are provided for each site (by clicking on the rating) spell out the site’s adherence to each of the 9 criteria that yielded that source’s particular rating.

-The 11 indicators below are listed in order of their importance in determining a RED rating.
-For example, failure to adhere to the first indicator –professional standards – will be far more influential in determining a RED rating than failure to participate in the Trust Project’s program of self-reporting adherence to transparency standards.
+The 9 criteria below are listed in order of their importance in determining a red rating.
+For example, failure to adhere to the first criteria—publishing false content—will be more influential in determining a red rating than failure to reveal information about content creators.

-- Meets Basic Standards of Accuracy and Fairness: The content of the site is created by reporters, writers, videographers, researchers, or other information providers who generally seek to be accurate and fair in gathering, reporting, and interpreting information, even if they approach their work from a strong point of view.
+- Gathers and presents information responsibly: Content on the site is created by reporters, writers, videographers, researchers, or other information providers who generally seek to be accurate and fair in gathering, reporting, and interpreting information, even if they approach their work from a strong point of view.
 They do this by referencing multiple sources, preferably those that present direct, first-hand information on a subject or event.